Power Tool for Runner |

 Power Tool for Runner is a data field for Garmin watches that allows:

-The data field can be used as second field to the Stryd’s own field Power Zone or standalone.
-But, in the second case, no data will be pushed to the Power Center.
+The data field can be used as a second field to Stryd’s own field Power Zone or standalone.
+However, in the second case, no data will be pushed to the Power Center.

 For watches that support power devices, set “Power Device Source” to “Integrated” and bind the sensor directly using the sensor discover function of the watch.